Music PhD Program Information

-A Ph.D. program in music theory is an advanced course of study geared toward students who wish to pursue academic careers in music education and analysis.
-Most programs take between two and four years to complete and emphasize critical music literature and analytical methods.
+A Ph.D. program in music theory is an advanced course of study that is geared toward students who wish to pursue academic careers in music education and analysis.
+Most programs take between two and four years to complete and they emphasize critical music literature and analytical methods.
 Some universities offer parts of a music theory Ph.D. curriculum online.

 The curriculum of a Ph.D. in Music Theory program examines advanced musical analysis techniques for compositions from many historical periods and for many ensemble types.
 Students explore approaches to teaching musical analysis.
 Nearly all programs require students to complete an original dissertation and defend it orally before a panel of academic advisors.
 Below are some of the topics that may be included in a music theory doctoral curriculum: